polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 1. In the Azure portal at <http://portal.azure.com>, start a Bash session in **Cloud Shell**.

-1. In the Cloud Shell pane, from the Bash prompt, run the following to create a resource group that will host a storage account containing media files, where the `<location>` placeholder designates the target Azure region that you intend to use for this lab (e.g. `eastus`):
+1. In the Cloud Shell pane, from the Bash prompt, run the following to create a resource group that will host a storage account containing media files, where the `<location>` placeholder designates the target Azure region that you intend to use for this lab (e.g. `westus2`):

     ```sh
     MEDIA_RESOURCE_GROUP_NAME='hanaMedia-RG'
     MEDIA_RESOURCE_GROUP=$(az group create --location location --name $MEDIA_RESOURCE_GROUP_NAME)
     ```

+   > **Note**: Consider using the **westus2** Azure region for this lab.
+Do not use **eastus**.

 1. In the Cloud Shell pane, from the Bash prompt, run the following to generate a pseudo-random name you will assign to the storage account: